csci338/fall2024/pages/_assignments/lab03.md

 Click on the drop-down arrow in the green "Merge pull request" button.
 There are three options there.
 Based on our discusssion in class, what do the three options mean?

+> What do the three "Merge pull request" options mean?
 Add them to your `answers.md` file.

-No need to wait for me to actually review it.
+No need to wait for Sarah to actually review it.
 Go ahead and choose "Rebase and Merge" and then delete the branch.

 ### Post Merge